voschezang/coding-handbook/intelligence/learning.md

 ## Overview

+Learning is as much unlearning as it is learning.

+- Add.
+Grow.
+Optimize further.
+- Subtract.
+Generalize.
+- Harmonize / synthesize.
+Use better (simpler) models.

+Knowledge is baggage.
+The more knowledge one has, the more difficult is to appreciate something that is not in line with that knowledge.

 Learning is facilitated by [models](modelling.md).
 Learning is the process of updating these models.

 - As humans, we use [mental models](mental-models.md) to make sense of the world.
 In practice, we create these ourselves.